 A $500 fellowship established to honor the memory of SPEA graduate Eileen McDavid.
 The fellowship, funded by friends and family of McDavid, supports second-year MPA students.

-This $1,500 graduate student fellowship was established by Merritt, an alumnus and long-time member of the SPEA staff who held a variety of positions over a period of 25 years.
+This $2,000 graduate student fellowship was established by Merritt, an alumnus and long-time member of the SPEA staff who held a variety of positions over a period of 25 years.
 In honor of his commitment to SPEA, he created a Fellowship to assist SPEA's graduate students.